Trusted media brand of the Chartered Institute of Housing

 Capital’s mayor said 200 factory-built homes will ease pressure on local councils

-Sadiq Khan has pledged £11m to an initiative which plans to build up to 200 affordable temporary modular homes for rent across the capital.
+Sadiq Khan has pledged £11m to an initiative which plans to build up to 200 affordable modular homes for rent across the capital.

 Describing the rise in homelessness in recent years as a “national disgrace” the London mayor said the use of modular construction and temporarily vacant sites would help to ease some of the pressure on local councils “and make a real difference to the families involved.”